near/docs/docs/api/rpc.md

 > - `block_id: 27912554`
 > - `block_id: '3Xz2wM9rigMXzA2c5vgCP8wTgFBaePucgUmVYPkMqhRL'`
 >
 > **Note:** The block IDs of transactions shown in <a href="https://explorer.testnet.near.org">NEAR Explorer</a> are not necessarily the block ID of the executed transaction.
 Transactions may execute a block or two after its recorded, and in some cases, can take place over several blocks.
-Due to this, it is important to check subsequent blocks to be sure all results related to the queried transaction are discovered.
+Due to this, it is important to to check subsequent blocks to be sure all results related to the queried transaction are discovered.

 ### Using `finality` param